What Is a Merchant of Record?

 Key responsibilities of a Merchant of Record include:

-MoR manages relationships with a and processors, oversees integrations, fraud checks, and transaction routing.
-They appear on customers’ card statements and act as the main contact for payment-related issues.
+MoR manages relationships with and processors, oversees integrations, fraud checks, and transaction routing.
+They appear on customers’ card statements and act as the main contact for payment-related issues. - Business use cases

 E-commerce platforms, SaaS providers, and marketplaces often rely on MoR services to simplify payment acceptance.
 This allows smaller businesses to accept payments without opening their merchant accounts or handling complex compliance.